 - Bulky waste

-N.B.
-You may not place hazardous waste, electronics, packages, magazines, household or textiles/clothes here.
+N.B.1!
+You may not place hazardous waste, electronics, packages, magazines, household waste, food or construction waste here.

 KI campus Flemingsberg: